 THE LEGAL ASPECTS OF DWELLING ENCOUNTERS

 Since the fundamental definition of a Fourth Amendment search was drastically modified in the Supreme Court decision in United States v Jones in January 2012, there have been numerous follow-on decisions that have significantly changed the legal requirements for conducting criminal investigations on or near residential property.
-This advanced one-day course covers all of these decisions and explains the legal issues presented by these decisions.
+This advanced full day (8-hour) course covers all of these decisions and explains the legal issues presented by these decisions.

 - The added Fourth Amendment significance to curtilage after United States v Jones

 - The impact of Florida v Jardines and other cases on the use of K9s to detect the presence of evidence on residential property

 - The extension of Kyllo v United States to the use of K9s on residential property

 - The legal requirements and limitations for “knock and talk” encounters

 In this advanced full day (8-hour) course, recent cases are used to provide both a refresher and an update on the legal aspects of interviews and interrogations.

 - The purpose of the Miranda warnings